Watch order

 After Castlevania seasons 1–4 for the intended experience—Nocturne is a sequel series set about 300 years later with Richter Belmont (descendant of Trevor and Sypha).
 A brief Trevor cameo in Nocturne lands better if you know the main series ending.

 Release order is when Netflix dropped each season in the US (2017–2025).
-Story order is two rows—1455 through the late 1470s for Trevor's saga, then 1783–1792 for Nocturne.
+Story order is two entries—1455 through the late 1470s for Trevor's saga, then 1783–1792 for Nocturne.
 Always watch each show in season number order.

 Canon & games